 1. Tacos Villa Corona — Atwater Village

 Hail to the King: The Chorizo and Spinach Papas Breakfast Burrito at Tacos Villa Corona.
-This unassuming walk-up window in Atwater serves the classic breakfast burrito that you imagine when someone says those two perfect words.
+This unassuming walk-up window in Atwater serves the classic breakfast burrito that you dream about when someone utters those two perfect words.

 Can the best breakfast burrito in LA be served in a Chevron?
 Hard to argue against the Cilantro Mexican Grill burrito.
-On top is the Meat Lovers.
-Bottom is Steak and Eggs.
-Both amazing and fairly cheap.
+Their Meat Lovers and Steak and Eggs burritos are both amazing and pretty cheap.

-Hail to the Queen.
-This Chicken Chorizo Breakfast Burrito blew my mind.
-I even wondered if I should stay for lunch to try their Chile Relleno Burrito.
+Their Chicken Chorizo Breakfast Burrito blew my mind.
+Made me want to just stay for lunch to try their Chile Relleno Burrito.